In our Ask the Expert series, we sit down with renowned science and medical professionals to get their insights into how to stay healthy.

-There are still debates about different benefits of different diets like ketogenic, paleo and low carb.
-What I would say is most important is that a largely plant-based diet has the highest amount and the highest variation of these beneficial food components for the gut microbes.
+There is still debate about the important benefits of diets like ketogenic, paleo, and low-carb.
+When thinking about a diet that might be right for you and your health goals, I would say the most important thing to think about is that a largely plant-based diet has the highest amount—and highest variation—of beneficial food components for the gut microbes.

 What makes Pendulum Glucose Control different from every other probiotic out there?